 The Company’s business model focuses on out-licensing therapeutic candidates early in the development process.
 By aiming for early-stage value creation, the company reduces risk considerably while increasing the potential for realising value.
 The group is already in licensing discussions with major players in the oncology field.

-ValiRx’s four classes of drugs in development, which each have the potential for meeting hitherto unmet medical needs by existing methods, have worldwide patent filings and agreed commercial rights.
+ValiRx’s four therapeutics drugs in development, which each have the potential for meeting hitherto unmet medical needs by existing methods, have worldwide patent filings and agreed commercial rights.
 They originate or derive from Word class institutions, such as Cancer Research UK and Imperial College.

 Until recently, cancer treatments relied on non-specific agents, such as chemotherapy.
 With the development of target-based agents, primed to attack cancer cells only, less toxic and more effective treatments are now possible.
 New drugs in this group—such as those in ValiRx’s pipeline—promise to greatly improve outcomes for cancer patients.

 The Company listed on the Alternative Investment Market (“AIM”) of the London Stock Exchange in October 2006 and trades under the ticker symbol: VAL.

 ValiPharma is a biopharmaceutical company focused on developing personalised medicines to bring more advanced therapeutic options for the treatment of cancer.

 Currently, ValiPharma is primarily focused on two drug candidates in both clinical and late stage pre-clinical development for three indications – androgen independent prostate cancer (VAL201), hormone refractory prostate cancer (VAL201) and endometriosis (VAL301).